jtaulman/Bootcamp_Final_Project/README.md

 # Bootcamp_Final_Project

 "Are you crying?
 Are you crying?
 ARE YOU CRYING?
 There's no crying!
-THERE'S NO CRYING IN BASEBALL!"
+THERE'S NO CRYING IN BASEBALL!" ~Jimmy Dugan
-- Jimmy Dugan

-Sports Analysis: For the Final Project, my role is the Trangle shape.
+Sports Analysis: For Our Final Project, my role is the Trangle shape.
 I will create a mockup of a machine learning model.
 I will be the presenter of the project, and oversee everyone work to then calaborate and put all the pieces together.
 This will be a diagram that will explain how it will work concurrently with the rest of the project steps.

 Our Hypothesis: What Is The Hardest Pitch to Hit In Baseball?